mcmanus/gecko/security/nss/readme.md

         --sancov         do sanitize coverage builds
-                         --sancov=func sets coverage to function level for example --disable-tests  don't build tests and corresponding cmdline utils --system-sqlite  use system sqlite
+                         --sancov=func sets coverage to function level for example --disable-tests  don't build tests and corresponding cmdline utils
-        --no-zdefs       don't set -Wl,-z,defs
-        --with-nspr      don't build NSPR but use the one at the given location, e.g.
-                         --with-nspr=/path/to/nspr/include:/path/to/nspr/lib
-        --system-nspr    use system nspr.
-This requires an installation of NSPR and might not work on all systems.
-        --enable-libpkix make libpkix part of the build.

 ## Building NSS (legacy build system)